 How to Refinance Credit Card Debt

-- Refinancing credit card debt can lower the cost of your debt and simplify your payments.
+- Refinancing credit card debt could lower the cost of your debt and simplify your payments.

 - You can refinance your credit card debt by transferring your balances to another credit card or by paying them off with a loan.